 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students acquire as they progress through the program.
 In order to meet our program educational objectives, we will prepare our students to attain the following outcomes at the time of graduation.

-- Graduates will have a background in social science and humanities that provides them with a foundation for understanding the impact of engineering solutions in a global, economic, environmental, and societal context.
+- Graduates will recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 - Graduates will have the ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

 - Graduates will have the ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

 - Graduates will have the ability to acquire and apply new knowledge as needed, using appropriate learning strategies.